Rosemarie Zens

 Rosemarie Zens (born 1944, Bad Polzin, Germany; present-day Połczyn-Zdrój, Poland) is a German writer and photographer.
 Zens is a trained psychotherapist.
 She lives in Berlin.

 Early life and education

 Zens was born in Bad Polzin in Pomerania in 1944.
-She received her PhD in German Literature at the Ludwig-Maximilian University in Munich.
+She received her PhD in German Literature at LMU Munich.
 Zens also trained as a psychotherapist.

 Career

 Before beginning her career as a writer and photographer, Zens worked as a teacher and psychotherapist.
 Since 1995 she has continuously published poems and prose in literary magazines, separate volumes and audio CDs.